asanteb/react-settings-panel/README.md

 ### Installation

-React-Settings-Panel needs React and Mobx dependensies
+React-Settings-Panel needs React and Mobx dependencies

 Install the package and include it to your project